htcondor/htcondor/docs/version-history/development-release-series-89.rst

   location specified by ``SEC_PASSWORD_FILE`` if no file is already present.
 This should ease the setup of ``TOKEN`` and ``POOL`` authentication for a new HTCondor pool. :ticket:`7069`

+- Daemons will now print a warning in their log file when a client uses an X.509 credential for authentication that contains VOMS extensions that cannot be verified.
+  These warnings can be silenced by setting configuration parameter ``USE_VOMS_ATTRIBUTES`` to ``False``.
+  :ticket:`5916`

 Bugs Fixed:

 - Fixed a bug where schedd would not start if the history file